 In this section, we describe the implementation details of the proposed DAM technique.
-The configuration of traffic conditioners and the marking process are also discussed.

-4.1.
-WTC
+A. WTC

 In order to perform weighted traffic conditioning, ERs should maintain a look-up table and they should be informed of the number of replications of each multicast flow.
 The look-up table would contain the following fields: multicast group ID, DSCP, and the number of replications.